 Your child's epinephrine autoinjectors should always be with them.
 Do your best to

-avoid the foods that cause the allergy, but always be prepared in case of an accidental
+stay away from the foods that cause the allergy, but always be prepared in case of

 Ask your healthcare provider for an anaphylaxis action plan that outlines the symptoms

 to look for and the steps to take in case of a severe allergic reaction.

 Educate appropriate people at your child's school.
 Share the anaphylaxis action plan

 and make certain there are 2 epinephrine autoinjectors and designated administrators.

 Provide full information about the allergy.
 Update information at the start of each

 school year and as treatment changes or new information becomes available.

 A food allergy is when your child’s body has a bad immune reaction to a certain food.